 That's a very familiar passage of Scripture.
-Certainly read many, many times every Christmas season.
-Probably the most familiar element of the Christmas story to the world at large.
+Certainly read many, many times every Christmas season, probably the most familiar element of the Christmas story to the world at large.
 But there are so many things of depth and profundity in this brief story.
 It talks about a Savior, the Lord.
 It talks about multitudes of angels.
 It speaks of the presence of God and glorifying God in the highest.
 All these are far-reaching subjects in the Bible.
-This is the kind of passage you could spend a life time in.
+This is the kind of passage that you could spend a lifetime in.
 We'll just dust it lightly, even if we spend a few weeks on it.

 Verse 7 says, "She gave birth to her firstborn son."
-And verse 4 says, "She was in Bethlehem."
+And verse 4 says she was in Bethlehem.
 But, you know, it wasn't the parents of Jesus that assured the fulfillment of this prophecy.
-Nowhere in the New Testament record does it say Joseph was concerned because he knew that Mary was having a child conceived by the Holy Spirit and he knew this child was Jesus who would save His people from their sins and he knew this child was going to fulfill the promise to David and be the son of David who would reign on a Kingdom...on a throne in a Kingdom that would last forever and ever.
-But because Joseph knew all of that and understood all of the prophetic truth regarding this unique child who would be the Son of the Most High, as well as the Son of Mary.
-Nothing says it because Joseph knew that, Joseph arranged to be in Bethlehem for the birth.
+Nowhere in the New Testament record does it say Joseph was concerned because he knew that Mary was having a child conceived by the Holy Spirit and he knew this child was Jesus who would save His people from their sins and he knew this child was going to fulfill the promise to David and be the son of David who would reign on a kingdom...on a throne in a kingdom that would last forever and ever, but because Joseph knew all of that and understood all of the prophetic truth regarding this unique child who would be the Son of the Most High, as well as the Son of Mary, nothing says that because Joseph knew that, Joseph arranged to be in Bethlehem for the birth.
 We don't know whether Joseph was aware of Micah 5:2.
 We don't know all that Joseph thought.

-Nothing in the Bible says that Mary said to Joseph...You know, the Messiah must be born in Bethlehem so it's to Bethlehem we need to go.
+Nothing in the Bible says that Mary said to Joseph, “You know, the Messiah must be born in Bethlehem so it's to Bethlehem we need to go.”
 Nothing in the Scripture indicates that either Joseph or Mary played any particular role in planning to be in Bethlehem for the birth.
 Human nature would be that Mary would want to be near her mother, near her family, in her hometown, certainly not in a stable in the middle of a group of strangers overpopulating a small village because they were all there trying to get through a census registration that had been demanded by the Roman government.
 Certainly you don't want to have your baby in a half public stable in the open air and have to put him in a feed trough.
-Certainly you would not want to make an 85 to 90 mile journey sometimes walking and sometimes riding on the back of a donkey when the pain of just being nine months pregnant doing nothing would be enough.
-Certainly the thought of a birth without medication, a birth without comfort would be enough to maybe weigh heavy on your mind and cause you to say...You know, the best place for me to be is at home.
+Certainly you would not want to make an eighty-five to ninety mile journey sometimes walking and sometimes riding on the back of a donkey when the pain of just being nine months pregnant doing nothing would be enough.
+Certainly the thought of a birth without medication, a birth without comfort would be enough to maybe weigh heavy on your mind and cause you to say, “You know, the best place for me to be is at home.”

 And what did he do?
-He required a census to be taken for the purpose of registering everybody in the Roman Empire with a view towards taxation.
-So he made a decree, according to verse 1, it was during the first tenure of a man named Quirinius having some kind of authority in the area of Judea which was part of the Roman Empire as verse 2 indicates.
+He required a census to be taken for the purpose of registering everybody in the Roman Empire with a view toward taxation.
+So he made a decree, according to verse 1.
+It was during the first tenure of a man named Quirinius having some kind of authority in the...in the area of Judea which was part of the Roman Empire as verse 2 indicates.
 And as a result verse 3 says everybody had to go to their ancestral town.
 Now the Romans didn't require that.
 As I told you before, that was likely required perhaps by Herod.
+This was the first census that ever had been taken by the Romans so there wasn’t some traditional way to do this.
 But apparently Herod or the Jewish leaders had decided that to do it right they needed to go back to the home of their forefathers where they kept all the records of their ancestry.
-So let's assume that God moved the heart of Caesar Augustus exactly the right time, exactly the right moment to get this thing in motion so that the census would be being taken...would be taking place at the very time of the birth of Christ.
+So let's assume that God moved the heart of Caesar Augustus exactly the right time, exactly the right moment to get this thing in motion so that the census would be being taken pla...would be taking place at the very time of the birth of Christ.

-This was in anybody's measurement the greatest birth in the history of the world.
-And yet, so obscure.
-Verse 7, "She gave birth to her firstborn son and she wrapped Him in cloths and laid Him in a feed trough because there was no room for them in the inn."
-So obscure...obscure town in some kind of a traveler's shelter, probably not a commercial inn, as I told you last time.
-A commercial shelter, maybe with the four sides, kind of a lean-to with a loft so that some could sleep above and some could sleep below in little rooms that would have thin walls between them made of wood.
+This was in anybody's measurement the greatest birth in the history of the world, and yet, so obscure.
+Verse 7: "She gave birth to her firstborn son and she wrapped Him in cloths and laid Him in a feed trough because there was no room for them in the inn."
+So obscure, obscure town in some kind of a traveler's shelter, probably not a commercial inn, as I told you last time; a commercial shelter, maybe with the four sides, kind of a lean-to with a loft so that some could sleep above and some could sleep below in little rooms that would have thin walls between them made of wood.
 And in the middle, the courtyard, all the animals would stay and there would be feed troughs there.
 And there they were, Joseph and Mary, and there she gave birth.
-There was not one of those lofts, one of those guest rooms for them and so she gave birth in a half public way probably seeking some kind of privacy.
-And when that little child came into the world and cried its first cry of life, nobody knew who it was.
-Nobody realized that the eternal holy creator God of the universe had just entered the world in human form.
+There was not one of those lofts, one of those guest rooms for them, and so she gave birth in a half public way probably seeking some kind of privacy.
+When that little child came into the world and cried its first cry of life, nobody knew who it was.
+Nobody realized that the eternal holy Creator God of the universe had just entered the world in human form.
 That little child was born in utter anonymity in a busy, bustling, overcrowded little town.
 Nobody around even knew.

 Well, Joseph knew, of course, because he had been told to name the baby Jesus for He would save His people from their sins.
 And he had been told that His name would be Immanuel, God with us.
 So he knew this was the incarnate God who was to save His people from their sins.
 And Mary knew because Gabriel had told her the details that this would be the Son of the Most High, the one who would sit on the throne of David and reign on that throne forever and ever.
 Nobody else knew.

-The story is well known.
-The story of the angel and the shepherds and then the multitude of angels that follow.
-But that's what happened of all people, shepherds.
-And I'll say more about them next time, enough to say on the social ladder they were the bottom rung.
+The story is well known, the story of the angel and the shepherds and then the multitude of angels that follow.
+And that's what happened, of all people, shepherds.
+And I'll say more about them next time.
+Enough to say on the social ladder they were the bottom rung.
 To shepherds the angel goes and makes the announcement about this child.